 Besides tasting delicious and giving you something to do with your hands on a night out, there are a few more compelling reasons to ditch the booze:

-- Non-alcoholic drinks, especially wine, are typically lower in calories due to the alcohol they contain.
-For example, the Natureo Rose contains half the calories as regular white wine and the Seedlip range of non-alcoholic distilled sprits contain no calories and no added sugar.
+- Non-alcoholic drinks, especially wine, are typically lower in calories due to the alcohol being removed.
+For example, the Natureo Rose contains half the calories as regular white wine and the Seedlip range of non-alcoholic distilled spirits contain no calories and no sugar.

 - Non-alcoholic drinks will still mellow you out and make you happy, but with zero bad side effects.
 One study which we discuss in our article Alcohol-Free Beer: Everything You Need to Know explains how dopamine is still released when we taste something that reminds us of alcohol, like non-alcoholic beer, even when the ABV is absent.

 - The cost of a night out in Australia isn’t cheap.
 Alcohol-free drink options will be a little easier on the wallet (depending on what you decide to drink and where).
 Keep in mind you’ll also save on drinking-related costs like cabs home, dry cleaning that white dress you stained with red wine and the late-night alcohol-fueled stop off to devour kebabs!

 What are non-alcoholic spirits?

 Alcohol-free spirits can range from complex distilled botanicals (similar to gin) to Apéritifs and malts that mimic classics drinks.